-The Chepstow Harriers Fell Series is a series of races in the calendar year that club members are encouraged to take part in.
+The Chepstow Harriers 'Joc Dodd Fell Series' is a series of races in the calendar year that club members are encouraged to take part in.
 These races are chosen at the start of the year by the Fell Series Co-ordinator.
 Points are awarded in each race and an overall table of positions showing accumulated points is produced.

 2019 Fell Series